University of FloridaSolutions for Your Life

-Pontederia cordata Pickerel Weed1
+Pontederia cordata Pickerel Weed

 Introduction

-This native, eastern American aquatic plant is well adapted to Florida habitat (Fig. 1).
+This native, eastern American aquatic plant is well adapted to Florida habitat.
 It can be found in the wild from Nova Scotia through the entire state of Florida in shallow wetland areas around the edges of ponds and lakes.
 It grows in water no more than about 12 inches deep.
 Foliage emerges each spring from below the water surface and stands several feet above the water surface.
 Beautiful purple-blue flower spikes follow several weeks later and are held slightly above the foliage.

 General Information